Skip to main content

 Characterization of wind hazard

-The research agenda includes better characterization of wind hazard for a community or a location and improved understanding of wind speed and direction in hurricanes, tornadoes, and other extreme windstorms within the boundary layer.
-Field measurements and statistical analyses of the measurements are pursued to yield results that help industry partners.
+The research agenda includes better characterization of wind hazards for a community or a location and improved understanding of wind speed and direction in hurricanes, tornadoes, and other extreme windstorms.
+Field measurements and statistical analyses of the measurements are pursued to yield results that are utilized by industry partners.

 WHIP-C conducts research to better understand the wind loading on structures and the load effects.
 The outcomes of this research are converted to methods and tools for improved assessments of the exposure and vulnerability of buildings and infrastructure to wind hazards.